VarjoDesigns/About-me/README.md

 # About me!
 Please read this if you're looking to know more about my repositories!

-I'm a programmer student at Haaga Helia - most of the repositories here are related to school projects!
+I'm a programmer student at Haaga Helia.
+Most of the repositories here are related to school projects, but there are some personal projects in between too

 **A bigger school project i participated in:**